sanity-io/sanity/packages/@sanity/visual-diff/spec.md

 }
 ```

-Defining Custom Differs will override any default Differs for the same type _and_ operation.
-Defining a Differ for type `a.operationX` won't affect the presence of a Differ `a.operationY` defined elsewhere.
+Defining Custom Visualizers will override any default Visualizers for the same type _and_ operation.
+Defining a Visualizer for type `a.operationX` won't affect the presence of a Visualizer `a.operationY` defined elsewhere.

 ## The Change Summary